tranhlok/obfuscate/README.md

 - Enter the second key (a keyword) in the "Second Key" field.
 - Enter the passage you want to encrypt or decrypt in the "Passage" field.
 - Click "Encrypt" to encrypt the passage or "Decrypt" to decrypt the passage.
 - The results will be displayed in the "Result" field, along with the generated alphabet and lines used for the Vigenere cipher.
+All output can be select and copy.

 ## Resources
 - The project is inspired by a [Youtube video by LEMMiNO](https://youtu.be/jVpsLMCIB0Y?si=ZF-hhTSyXFATFKFZ)